How to Self-Drive The Road to Hana and the Best Stops

 Rental Cars and The Road to Hana

-We choose to do the loop route despite what the car rental place told us.
+We chose to do the loop route despite what the car rental place told us.
 We were in an economy car and made it through just fine.

 As long as you don’t mind taking the risk of damage to your rental car and the car is not very low to the ground, it should be fine, but this is at your own risk despite my feeling or experience!
 I am in no way an expert on Rental Car Policies!